Henry B. Walthall: Career

 Given the relatively short length of films in the early years, Walthall frequently found himself cast in dozens of films each year.
 He gained national attention in 1915 for his role as Colonel Ben Cameron in Griffith's highly influential and controversial epic The Birth of a Nation.
-Walthall's portrayal of a Confederate veteran rounding up the Ku Klux Klan won him large-scale fame, and Walthall emerged as a leading actor in the years leading up to the 1920s, parting ways with Griffith.
+Walthall's portrayal of a Confederate veteran rounding up the Ku Klux Klan won him large-scale fame, and Walthall emerged as a leading actor in the years leading up to the 1920s.

 Walthall continued working in films through the 1920s, appearing in The Plastic Age with Gilbert Roland and Clara Bow.
-He portrayed Roger Chillingworth in Victor Sjöström's 1926 adaptation of The Scarlet Letter with Lillian Gish.
+He portrayed Roger Chillingworth in Victor Sjöström's 1926 adaptation of The Scarlet Letter with Lillian Gish, a role he reprised in the 1934 film adaptation of the novel.

 Walthall continued his career into the 1930s.
-After his performance in director John Ford's 1934 film Judge Priest starring Will Rogers he enjoyed a golden period of his career.
+After his performance in director John Ford's 1934 film Judge Priest starring Will Rogers, he enjoyed a golden period of his career.
 He portrayed Dr. Manette in A Tale of Two Cities (1935), starring Ronald Colman.
 In 1936, he appeared as Marcel in The Devil-Doll and as Captain Buchanan in the American Civil War drama Hearts in Bondage.
-He was gravely ill during his final film China Clipper.
+He was gravely ill during his final film, China Clipper.

 Frank Capra wanted Walthall to portray the High Lama in his 1937 film Lost Horizon.
 "Frail and failing, he died before we could test him," Capra wrote.

 Walthall has a star on the Hollywood Walk of Fame located at 6201 Hollywood Boulevard.

 Personal life

 Lillian Gish described Walthall as "a slight man, about five feet six, fine-boned, with the face of a poet and a dreamer."
 She recalled his patience while Griffith grappled with technical problems filming the epilogue of Home, Sweet Home (1914), a scene in which Gish, as an angel, lifts Walthall's character out of hell.
 "There was a long discussion while Walthall and I, encased in leather harness, hung on the guide wires.
 Wally, a true southern gentleman, didn't raise his voice, didn't complain; he simply fainted and hung there limply."

 Walthall was married twice.
-His marriage to actress Isabel Fenton (1904–1918) ended in divorce.
-His second marriage to Irish actress Mary Charleson lasted from 1918 until his death in 1936.
+His mistress and a co-star Mary Charleson gave birth to Henry Walthall's baby, Mary Patricia in March 16, 1918.
+In November 15, 1918, Henry Walthall received the divorce decree from his wife Isabel Fenton (Isabella Hannigan) in Chicago, Illinois.
+Illinois law required a divorced person to wait one year to marry again, so Walthall fled to Indiana, and there he married Mary Charleson, in November 20, 1918.
+This marriage lasted from 1918 until his death in 1936.

 Exhausted from months of uninterrupted film work, Walthall collapsed on the Warner Bros. set after completing his scenes in the film China Clipper, in which he portrayed an airplane inventor.
 He entered the Pasteur Sanitarium at Monrovia, California, and died of an intestinal illness three weeks later on June 17, 1936.